MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 35. Select **Done**.

-You have successfully created a sensitivity label for your organizations internal policies and a sensitivity sublabel for the HR department.
+You have successfully created a sensitivity label for your organizations internal policies and a sensitivity sublabel for the Human Resources (HR) department.

 ### Task 3 – Publish Sensitivity Labels

 You will now publish the Internal and HR sensitivity label so that the published sensitivity labels will be available for the HR users to apply to their HR documents.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+Sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Joni's password should be provided by your lab hosting provider.

 2. In **Microsoft Edge**, the Office 365 Compliance Center tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.